ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Python/Lab:141 Python Scripting Exercise.md

-# Challenge Lab: Python Scripting Exercise
+# Challenge Lab:141 Python Scripting Exercise

 ## **Introduction**
 This lab guides you through creating a Python script that finds all prime numbers between 1 and 250, displays them on the terminal, and saves the results to a file.
 The lab uses an Amazon EC2 Linux host and SSH for connecting.